Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-realism Painter

-- The young teenager traveled to the Beardsley Zoo in New Haven to draw animals and people - practicing his drawing skills.
+- Teenaged Vincent traveled to the Beardsley Zoo in New Haven to practice his drawings of animals, children and people.

-- He visited the beaches and lakeside parks of Connecticut for the water and wildlife - and to be with people and pets at the shore.
+- He visited the beaches and lakeside parks of Connecticut for the water and wildlife - to draw people and pets at the shore.

 - Pigeons were everywhere as he grew up, and had sentimental meaning to him.
 He later includes them in his Eden Frolic paintings.

 New Britain had several movie theaters. and young Vincent spent hours watching Great Depression Era films coming out of Hollywood.
 Vincent grew up at a time in America when he could enjoy a proliferation of new forms of media - from multiple area newspapers, colorfully printed comic books and magazines, to all kinds of music and action adventure shows on radio, to live Vaudeville stage and band performances.
 He then saw "movie stars" appear larger than life on an ever expanding "silver screen".

 On November 15, 1931 - the first ever U.S. exhibition of Surrealism "The New Super Realism" as it was called, opened at the Wadsworth Atheneum in Hartford, CT.
 Vincent was almost 13 when the opening was broadcast live on WTIC Radio.

 In 1934 The Atheneum opened its new Avery Memorial Wing with the first Picasso retrospective in U.S. history.
 A few years later, Vincent began attending art classes in that very same building.